andreafinlay/rankr/README.md

 Rankr uses the [Borda count](https://en.wikipedia.org/wiki/Borda_count) method to tally and rank votes, and auto-updates the admin page as the votes come in for real-time results.

+Users who create a poll can be notified with an email and SMS message upon poll creation that includes links to view the poll and view the poll results.
+Emails and SMS messages can also be sent whenever a new vote is submitted to an existing poll.

 This app was built using HTML, CSS, JS, and [jQuery](https://jquery.com/)/AJAX on the front-end, and [Node](https://nodejs.org/en/), [Express](https://expressjs.com/), and [postgreSQL](https://www.postgresql.org/) on the back-end.

 ## Final Product